perak/kitchen-site/files/api_reference.md

 crud\_insert\_title | string | For fields with "input": "crud" - insert button and insert form title file\_collection | string | For fields with "input": "file".
 Name of FS.Collection where file is stored.
 Generator will automatically join this collection with file\_collection. file\_container | string | For fields with "input": "file".
-Field name where FS.File object from joined FS.Collection will be stored. join\_collection | string | Collection name to join.
-If set then this field acts as foreign key join\_container | string | Field name where document from joined collection will be stored join\_fields | array of string | Field list to fetch from joined collection show\_in\_dataview | bool | If set to "false", field will not be shown in dataview components.
+Field name where FS.File object from joined FS.Collection will be stored. join\_collection | string | Collection name to join with.
+If set then this field acts as foreign key.
+For generic join don't set this field (see "join\_collection\_field" instead). join\_collection\_field | string | Used in generic joins only.
+Field name (from this collection) containing collection name to join with.
+If set then this field acts as foreign key. join\_container | string | Field name where document from joined collection will be stored join\_fields | array of string | Field list to fetch from joined collection.
+Ignored in generic joins. show\_in\_dataview | bool | If set to "false", field will not be shown in dataview components.
 Default: true show\_in\_insert\_form | bool | If set to "false", field will not be included in forms with mode "insert".
 Default: true show\_in\_update\_form | bool | If set to "false", field will not be included in forms with mode "update".
 Default: true